-Certain anti-tumor drugs being developed by us, such as TH-302 and 2DG, are expected to have undesirable side effects.
+Anti-tumor drugs being developed by us, including TH-302, are expected to have undesirable side effects.
 For example, in clinical trials of TH-302, some patients have exhibited skin and/or mucosal toxicities that have in some cases caused patients to stop or delay therapy.
 The extent, severity and clinical significance of these or other undesirable side effects may not be apparent initially and may be discovered or become more significant during drug development or even post-approval.
 These expected side effects or other side effects identified in the course of our clinical trials or that may otherwise be associated with our product candidates may outweigh the benefits of our product candidates.
 Side effects may prevent or delay regulatory approval or limit market acceptance if our products are approved.